KaseyDelk/AdditonGameClass/README.md

 Answer was correct!
 Score is : 1000
 Hardness is now : 10000

+### Test Case 3
+What is 1 + 8?
+Please answer in integers only.
+9
+Answer was correct!
+Score is : 10
+Hardness is now : 100
+What is 29 + 68?
+Please answer in integers only.
+97
+Answer was correct!
+Score is : 100
+Hardness is now : 1000
+What is 65 + 580?
+Please answer in integers only.
+1230
+Answer was not correct.
+The correct answer was: 645
+What is 91 + 52?
+Please answer in integers only.
+143
+Answer was correct!
+Score is : 100
+Hardness is now : 1000
 ```
 ## Commands for github
 Everything under bold in this heading was the command that I typed myself.